Bloomfield, Connecticut

-Bloomfield is a suburb of Hartford in Hartford County, Connecticut, United States.
-The town's population was 21,535 at the 2020 census.
+Bloomfield is a suburb of Hartford in the Capitol Planning Region, Connecticut, United States.
+The town's population was 21,535 at the 2020 census, Bloomfield's highest decennial census count ever.
 Bloomfield is best known as the headquarters of healthcare services company Cigna.

 History

 Originally land of the Poquonock Native Americans, the area was first settled in 1660 as part of Windsor, organized as the Parish of Wintonbury in 1736.
 Wintonbury comes from three names from neighboring towns Windsor, Farmington, and Simsbury.
 It was finally incorporated as the town of Bloomfield by the Connecticut General Assembly on May 28, 1835.
 Initially, the town's local economy was agriculturally based, mostly in shade tobacco, remaining as such until it developed as a postwar suburb of Hartford starting in the 1950s.
 Today, Bloomfield's local character varies.
 While the town's southern and eastern fringes are more densely populated and developed, the northern and western sections maintain a more rural feel with meadows, woods, and some remaining farmland.